thewhiteh4t/pwnedOrNot/README.md

 * Retirement status
 * Spam Status

-And with all this information **pwnedOrNot** can easily find passwords for compromised emails if the dump is accessible and it contains the password
+### About Passwords

+The chances of finding passwords depends upon the following factors :

+* If public dumps are available for the email address
+* If the public dumps are accessible
+  * Sometimes the dumps are removed
+* If the public dump contains password
+  * Sometimes a dump contains only email addresses

 #### Tested on
 * **Kali Linux**